Plan the conversation carefully.

 Practical move: For secure communication, turn the attachment concern into one observable request, one boundary check, and one pause point if the moment becomes unsafe.

-Watch for: pressure to solve secure communication faster than the situation allows.
+Watch for: pressure to solve how to state needs, wants, and feelings clearly faster than the situation allows.

 A Concrete Line To Practice